UK's Trainline.com set to launch IPO - Bloomberg

-The company had earlier appointed investment bank Morgan Stanley (MS.N) to oversee a potential 400 million pound float of Britain's biggest online rail booking system, Sky News reported in July.
+The company had earlier appointed investment bank Morgan Stanley to oversee a potential 400 million pound float of Britain's biggest online rail booking system, Sky News reported in July.
+[ID: nL2N0PD2AT]

-Trainline.com is also working with JPMorgan Chase & Co (JPM.N) on the sale, the Bloomberg report said.
+Trainline.com is also working with JPMorgan Chase & Co on the sale, the Bloomberg report said.

 Established in 1999, Trainline was bought by Exponent in 2006 for about 160 million pounds from a consortium which included Virgin, Stagecoach and National Express.